Starting an online business as a digital creator is the ultimate path to freedom – especially if you’re planning a long-term relocation abroad.

 You can then use this info to figure out where your business would fit in relation to the competition, as well as narrow down your unique spin.

 Look for gaps among the competition.
-What can you offer that they’re currently not?
+What can you offer that they don’t?

 #5.
 Buy Your Domain Name

-It’s fun to brainstorm different business names.
-But the fastest and most flexible way to get started is by using your own name for your business.
+It’s fun to brainstorm different domain names.
+But the fastest and most flexible way to get started is by using your own name for the website that hosts your online business.

 If you’re a freelance writer, coach, consultant, or blogger, then it makes sense to buy your name as a domain name (just like this website is my name).

 As business blogger Adam Enfroy points out, using your own name for your website allows you to easily pivot if your initial business idea fails (or you move on to something else).

 I’ve owned the domain you’re reading this on since 2014.
 It’s been through several iterations.
 This most recent one is only two months old at the time of writing (September 2022).